saymrwulf/fpga-verilog-lab/notes.md

-2020-04-10T06:37:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2020-05-04T06:35:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2020-05-04T01:58:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab)
+2020-04-10T06:37:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2020-05-04T06:35:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2020-05-04T01:58:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2020-06-22T17:11:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab)